sebastiangreger/kirby3-commentions/README.md

 ## Overview

-A minimalistic comment system with Webmention support.
+A minimalist comment system and Webmention endpoint.

 * Comments can be submitted through a form on the page or as a [Webmention](https://indieweb.org/webmention).
 * Incoming webmentions are stored in a queue and processed asynchronously.
 * Comments can be approved/deleted in the Kirby Panel

+Versions 1.x (April 2020 and later) are no longer compatible with the exploratory 0.x versions.
+After upgrading, you will have to follow the [version migration instructions](/.github/VERSIONMIGRATION.md); to go back to an old version, the last release of the old branch was [0.3.0](https://github.com/sebastiangreger/kirby3-commentions/releases/tag/v0.3.0).

 _NB.
 The plugin only covers incoming webmentions (i.e. receiving notifications from other websites who link to a page).
 Sending outgoing webmentions to other websites requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions)._

-Version 1.0 (April 2020) is no longer compatible with the exploratory 0.x versions.
-After upgrading, you will have to follow the [version migration instructions](/.github/VERSIONMIGRATION.md); to go back to an old version, the last release of the old branch was [0.3.0](https://github.com/sebastiangreger/kirby3-commentions/tree/v0.3.0).

 ## Installation